 To the east of the village is the Monastery of Panagia Faneromenis Amiros, built at the foot of Kakomali and founded according to tradition in the 12th century.

-Additionally in Apsiou is the Church of Saint Epiphanios, the chapel of the Virgin Mary of Chrysogalassa or Galaktasas building between 1700 - 1711, the Holy Mount of Panagia Chrysogalousa, the Sanctuary of Agia Marina and the ruins of Agios Mamas.
+Additionally in Apsiou is the Church of Saint Epiphanios, the chapel of the Virgin Mary of Chrysogalassa or Galaktasas building between 1700 - 1711, the Holy Mount of Panagia Chrysogalousa, the hermitage of Agia Marina and the ruins of Agios Mamas.

 Photo: Thea Georgiou